 So when's the best time to ask about salary in a job interview?
-Should you bring it up at all or wait for an offer?
+Should you bring it up at all or wait for a job offer?
 And if you want to bring it up, what's the best way?
-How should you discuss salary during the interview?
+How should you discuss salary during the interview process?

 Before you get too panicked, let's start with the when.

-When to ask about salary in an interview
+When to ask about salary in a job interview

-Of course, each job interview and situation will be unique, so when you ask about salary — if you ask about it at all — is going to depend on a few factors.
+Of course, each job interview and situation will be unique, so when you ask about salary — if you ask about it at all — keep in mind that it is going to depend on a few factors.

-As a general rule of thumb, it's best to wait until the employer brings up the topic.
-Best case scenario, a company lists the position's salary range on the job posting, and you can use that to best determine if the job and compensation fit your needs before you even apply.
+As a general rule of thumb, it's best to wait until the hiring manager brings up the topic.
+Best case scenario, a company lists the position's salary range on the job posting, and you can use that to best determine if the job and starting salary fit your needs before you even apply.
 However, you'll notice many companies won't report salary, so don't hold your breath.

 Instead, you might notice that some online job applications require you to enter your desired salary range.
-Although this feels like a “too soon” type of question, it helps the employer determine if you're a good fit.
-If you filled out this information on a job application and then were contacted for an interview, you can assume the company will be able to meet your salary requirements.
+Although this feels like a “too soon” type of question, it helps the hiring manager determine if you're a good fit.
+If you filled out this information on a job application and then were contacted for an interview, you can assume the company will be able to meet your salary expectations.

 Sometimes you'll get asked the salary question during an initial phone screen, too.
 Again, this can feel a bit invasive, but the company doesn't want to waste its time.
 If your desired salary is too high, the company can go ahead and let you know you're not the best fit.